acntech/easycontainers/README.md

 ## Known Issues
 - The Docker container runtime implementation does not support executing commands with stdin input due to a "hijacking session" issue that is not yet resolved.
-- More test cases are needed to ensure the library is robust and reliable.
+- More test cases are needed to ensure the library is robust and reliable for both Docker and Kubernetes container runtimes in production environments.

 ## Troubleshooting
 TODO